Like1Shot/AutoGrader_LLM/README.md

 # AutoGrader

 An automated grading system using LangChain and Ollama for local LLM-based assignment grading.
+ONLY use as assistant for grading and not as the final grade!

 ## Features
 - Local LLM grading using Ollama